markschelbergen/edukit-micropython/README.md

 For a fast, automated setup, use the provided scripts:

 **Windows:**
+Download and install the [STSW-LINK009](https://www.st.com/en/development-tools/stsw-link009.html) ST-LINK USB driver from ST Microsystems.
+This is required for Windows to communicate with the Nucleo board.

 ```bash
 # 1. Clone or download the repository in terminal:
 git clone -b prac_regelen https://github.com/markschelbergen/edukit-micropython